-Raphael Varane done: The nine players Man Utd have signed from La Liga
+Casemiro next: The 10 players Man Utd have signed from La Liga

-Manchester United have now announced the signing of Raphael Varane from Real Madrid but they’ve had mixed success with their imports from Spain over the years.
+Manchester United are reportedly trying to sign Casemiro from Real Madrid, but they’ve had mixed success with their imports from Spain over the years.

-We’ve taken a closer look at the nine players they have signed from La Liga in the Premier League era to see how they have generally fared.
+But how have United’s previous signings from the Spanish top tier fared?
+We’ve taken a closer look at the 10 players they have signed from La Liga in the Premier League era.

 Bailly was Jose Mourinho’s first signing at Old Trafford in 2016, arriving in a £